lilkho/MKS21X-FinalProject/README.md

 - Created method to initialize a deck
 - Players are given random 7 cards and a card is placed down

+**1/10/19**
+- Deck is working!
+- Bug: Deck is not printing correct cards